yayahjb/neartree/trunk/NearTree/README_NearTree.txt

         return value is true if some object was found within the search radius, false otherwise.
             If false is returned, tClosest is invalid (at best).

-     iterator NearestNeighbor ( const DistanceType & dRadius, const T& t ) const returns an iterator to the nearest point to the probe point t or end() if there is none

-     bool FarthestNeighbor ( T& tFarthest,   const T& t ) const tFarthest is returned as the object that was found farthest from the probe point
+     iterator FarthestNeighbor ( T& const T& t ) const returns an iterator to the nearest point to the probe point t or end() if there is none bool FarthestNeighbor ( T& tFarthest,   const T& t ) const tFarthest is returned as the object that was found farthest from the probe point